• Skip to primary navigation

 Instructions

 • Line a sheet tray with parchment (for easy clean up).
 Preheat oven to 450F.
-Prepare fruit and vegetables and toss with olive oil, salt and pepper.
+Wash and cut 2 Apples, 1 bulb Fennel, 1 large Yellow Onion, 2 medium Sweet Potatoes, and ¾ lb Brussels Sprouts.
+Toss with 2 tablespoon Olive Oil and Kosher Salt and Pepper to taste.
 Spread out in a single layer on sheet pan.
 If necessary, use a second pan to avoid crowding.
-Place sausages on top.

-• Bake for 20 minutes, until sausage is beginning to brown.
-Flip sausages and return to oven for 15-20 more minutes, until vegetables are beginning to char and sausage is cooked through.
+• Bake for 20 minutes, until veggies are beginning to brown.
+Place 5-6 links Chicken Sausage (cooked) on top and return to oven for 15-20 more minutes, until vegetables are beginning to char and sausage is warmed through.
 Remove from oven.

-If making this by hand, use a large, wide bowl.
+If making the vinaigrette by hand, use a large, wide bowl.
 Whisk together all ingredients except oil.
 While whisking constantly and vigorously, slowly drizzle in olive oil.
 DO NOT RUSH or the vinaigrette will never emulsify and will remain broken.

 Notes

 • You will have about half of the salad dressing left over.
-It is also excellent on a salad of frisée, sliced apples, goat cheese and candied pecans.
+It is also excellent on a salad of greens (arugula, spinach, frisée or whatever you like!), sliced apples, goat cheese, and candied pecans.
+If you don't want leftovers, just halve the recipe!

 Nutrition